yizhang82/neschan/README.md

-# NESChan - a NES emulator written just for fun
+# NESChan - a cross-platform NES emulator for Windows/Mac

 ## What is it